 The first step to ensure recovery emails is to be sure your administrator email address is correct in WordPress.
 You’ll want to do this before you have an issue, because you may not have access to your wp-admin dashboard.
 Having an incorrect admin email will prevent you from being able to utilize recovery mode the easy way.

 To check this, log in to your WordPress site and navigate to settings.
 Next, click on general.
-Look for WordPress administration email address.
+Look for the WordPress administration email address.
 If your email address is correct, you should be able to receive recovery emails in the event of a problem.

 When an error occurs, WordPress will send you an email address alerting you to a problem on your site.
 The link contained in the email will bring you to the recovery login screen.
 Once logged in, details about your error will be visible to you — enabling you to correct the problem.